TakafumiM/LoLProAnalysis/README.md

 For model evaluation, I am going to use accuracy over f1-score becaue the output are expected to be fairly balanced, and getting False Negative or False Positive is not a fatal problem for this analysis.

 ## Baseline Model
-My baseline model used Decision Tree Classifier with two features: a nominal feature 'side' and a continuous feature 'golddiffat15'.
+My baseline model used Decision Tree Classifier two features: a nominal feature 'side' and a continuous feature 'golddiffat15'.
 My baseline model is simple.
 Since 'side' is a categorical column with string imputs, I used OneHotEncoder to 'side' and trained the model.
-The accuracy was 0.72504 which is about 72.5%.
+The accuracy was 0.7342 which is about 73.4%.
 I will say that this is a good result considering I have access to only a few information that observers can get before 15 minutes.
 However, let's see if I can make this model better.

 ## Final Model
 In my final model, I added multiple features and a transformer.
-Also, improved the classifier.

 ### Added Variables: